 Inmates face a thorough screening and assessment to determine eligibility and suitability for the program.
 Those who are selected are transferred to an exclusive housing unit that is designated solely for the DJ Jail Work Reentry Program.
 A new cohort of no more than 20 participants begins approximately every six weeks.
-Job Readiness Class is held Monday through Friday from 9am to 4pm.
-The program offers a multitude of services including: job readiness workshops and classes, which closely parallel the Project Empowerment program, hands-on computer training through a contracted computer instructor; case management for wrap-around services; and post-release services.
-Perhaps, the most exciting thing about this program is that those participants who take advantage of Project Empowerment referrals are able to start earning a wage almost immediately after being released.
-For these participants, the transition is significantly easier.
-The remaining graduates have an open invitation to join Project Empowerment and receive weekly follow-up from an American Job Center case manager.
+Job Readiness Class is held Monday through Friday from 9am to 4pm and participants are also provided basic computer training for approximately four hours per week.
+To prepare program participants for DOES involvement prior to release, they are registered in DC Networks and resume assistance is provided.
+A post-release continuum of services is guaranteed through an extensive network of DOES contacts that is established for the participant prior to release.